richard534/Duck-Billed-Datapus-Blog/content/collections/posts/2018-07-08-Getting-started-with-Data-Engineering.md

 ## Roles & Responsibilities 👔

-The exact roles and responsibilites you will perform as a data engineer will vary greatly from company to company.
+The exact roles and responsibilities you will perform as a data engineer will vary greatly from company to company.
 Make sure you read the job spec and remember — every job has periods of uninteresting/monotonous work.

 As a Data Engineer you may be involved in projects such as the following: